Making budget-wise choices can make healthy eating cheaper than you might think possible

 Fruits, not junk foods, for snacks

 In the Philippines, it’s easy to be fooled into buying cheap junk food.
-A good way to shift into healthy eating is to replace fruits with junk foods as snacks.
-If you look at it, P20 can buy you either a bag of chips or single piece of apple or pear in a supermarket, so why not pick the healthier option?
-Depending on the season, you can get more fruits, so you can slice and eat them for another day.
+A good way to shift into healthy eating is to replace junk foods with fruits for snacks.
+If you look at it, what you can buy for a bag of chips can be switched for an apple or a pear in a supermarket, so why not pick the healthier option?

-If you want fresh and cheap ingredients, go to a wet market.
-Some people avoid these places because it appears dirty, but there’s a reason why many people, even restaurants, shop at wet markets.
+If you want fresh ingredients, go to your neighborhood market.
+There’s a reason why many people, even restaurants, shop at these markets.
 Compared to supermarkets, fruits and vegetables are cheaper here.
 You can even haggle or compare prices from different vendors.
 Also, a lot of wet markets get their supplies delivered to them directly by growers from provinces, so you’re sure to find some fresher ingredients here.

 Buy in bulk and portion

 Starting a healthy diet doesn’t necessarily mean switching everything you eat.
-It doesn’t mean getting the most expensive vegan items.
+It doesn’t mean getting the most expensive items, too.
 Even just a small shift on where to invest your food money is a step in the right direction.